 You rest after a “round” of all the exercises in the complex.

 You can do Quickies as mini-workouts or as workouts “finishers” for cardio, conditioning, and strength.

 - Total body exercise (yes, even the core/abs)

 - Minimal Equipment & Space Needed

-Today, I want to share a more advanced complex with kettlebell lifts you may not have tried before.
+Today, I want to share a more advanced complex with some less common kettlebell lifts.

 I tell my advanced strength clients all the time that there is no need for fancy, advanced lifts – all levels will benefit from the most simple kettlebell exercises and programming.